United States District Court for the District of Oregon

 The United States Attorney's Office for the District of Oregon represents the United States in civil and criminal litigation in the court.
-As of 29 July 2025, the United States Attorney is Natalie K. Wight.
+As of 29 July 2025, the interim United States attorney is Scott E. Bradford.

 Organization

 The court has four divisional offices within the state (three with staff): Portland, Eugene, Medford, and Pendleton.
 The Portland Division holds court at the Mark O. Hatfield United States Courthouse and handles cases from Clackamas, Clatsop, Columbia, Hood River, Jefferson, Multnomah, Polk, Tillamook, Wasco, Washington, and Yamhill Counties.
 The Medford Division meets at the James A. Redden United States Courthouse and handles cases from Curry, Jackson, Josephine, Klamath and Lake Counties.
 The Pendleton Division holds session at John F. Kilkenny United States Post Office and Courthouse and covers cases from Baker, Crook, Gilliam, Grant, Harney, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa and Wheeler Counties.
 The Wayne L. Morse United States Courthouse houses the Eugene Division that handles cases from Benton, Coos, Deschutes, Douglas, Lane, Lincoln, Linn, and Marion Counties.